 Fluid retention, another somewhat common hypothyroid symptom, can cause pain, too.
 It’s most often seen around the ankles and feet and worsens with physical activity.
 This is also often solved with optimal thyroid and vitamin levels.

-Other short term treatments for hypothyroid myopathy can include massaging the affected area/s, which increases blood flow and eases aches and pains, or a warm bath/foot soak which helps to relax muscles, bonus points if you use Epsom salts, which is a popular trick for relaxing and relieving tired and achy muscles, among other things (I love long, relaxing Epsom baths).
+Short term treatments for hypothyroid myopathy can include massaging the affected area, which increases blood flow and eases aches and pains, or a warm bath or foot soak which helps to relax muscles, bonus points if you use Epsom salts, which is a popular trick for relaxing and relieving tired and achy muscles.
 You can get the ones I use by clicking here.

-But if you’ve checked all of this and are still suffering, it may be time to talk to a rheumatologist for further evaluation.
-Rheumatologists are experts in joint and muscle problems, and treat arthritis, some autoimmune conditions, various musculoskeletal pain disorders, fibromyalgia and tendonitis.
+If you’ve explored all of the above and are still suffering with pain, it may be time to talk to a rheumatologist for further evaluation.
+Rheumatologists are experts in joint and muscle problems, and treat arthritis, carpel tunnel, some autoimmune conditions, various musculoskeletal pain disorders, fibromyalgia and tendonitis.

 You can click on the hyperlinks in the above post to learn more and see references to information given.